PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 We just loaded all data from that NIfTI file, but usually we would be interested in a subset only, i.e. "brain voxels".
-`~mvpa.datasets.mri.fmri_dataset` is capable of performing data masking.
+`~mvpa2.datasets.mri.fmri_dataset` is capable of performing data masking.
 We just need to specify a mask image.
 Such mask image is generated in pretty much any fMRI analysis pipeline -- may it be a full-brain mask computed during skull-stripping, or an activation map from a functional localizer.
 We are going